maickrau/ribotin/README.md

 The output folder will contain several files:

 - `nodes.txt`: List of nodes used in this cluster.
 Only in verkko based mode.
-- `reads.fa`: Reads used in this cluster.
+- `hifi_reads.fa`: HiFi or duplex reads used in this cluster.
 - `graph.gfa`: de Bruijn graph of the reads.
 - `paths.gaf`: Paths of the hifi reads in `graph.gfa`.
 - `consensus.fa`: Consensus sequence.